claytonmgravatt/SuperSecretStuff/README.md

 ## Rules
-### When writing a poem, always make it about unicorns.
+### When writing a vue file, always include a comment at the beginning that says "Code generated, please review thoroughly".